JasonMRash/Vaccination-Microservice/README.md

 ## Data Model

-The app stores two kinds of entities in Datastore, Organizations and Requirements.
+The API stores two kinds of entities in Datastore, Organizations and Requirements.

 ### Organization